adarshsudhi/Flutter-Chat-Application/README.md

      <li>Agora RTC uikit: For Video Call Functionality</li>
      <li>get_it : dependency injection (DI) service locator that allows you to register and retrieve instances of objects or services throughout your Flutter application</li>
      <li>speech_to_text : which allows you to convert spoken words into text</li>
+     <li>  awesome_notifications : used to create and manage notifications within your Flutter application.
+It provides extensive features and customization options for creating various types of notifications</li>
  </ul>